 In the words of Bliss: "Forget the snooze button."
 Studio Bliss Boutique offers a free yoga class that will particularly appeal to beginners.
 Be sure to contact Bliss before heading out as this schedule is subject to change without notice.

 Pay-whatever-you-can and "suggested donation" or "karma" yoga classes are a little more common than free classes.
 Visit Equilibrium for their nearly-free , as well as "full moon" yoga classes and crack-of-dawn sadhana, the latter of which if adhered to with sincere commitment and practice, reportedly leads to a healthy and balanced Kundalini awakening.

 YogaYak isn't based in Montreal, nor are the classes live, but you can take up to 200 yoga classes from the comfort of your own home for free.

 Barter system: volunteer your time and get access to free classes.

 - Yoga at Concordia University

-These sessions aren't free but just try to find more affordable yoga classes in Montreal, at only $30 to $50 for two classes a week over the course of three months.
-And if you're looking for a challenge, check out Louis Guillemette's power's yoga class.
-I've taken it before and trust me, this Cirque du Soleil workshop leader and ex-La la la Human Steps dancer leads a serious sweat-inducing yoga workout.
+These sessions aren't free but just try to find more affordable yoga classes in Montreal.
+And if you're looking for a challenge, check out Louis Guillemette's yoga class.
+This Cirque du Soleil workshop leader and ex-La la la Human Steps dancer leads a serious sweat-inducing yoga workout.

 - Ha Yoga